kkasperczyk-no/sdk-nrf/samples/connectedhomeip/lock/README.rst

 Remote control allows you to control the CHIP door lock device from a Thread network.
 You can use one of the following options to enable this option:

-* :ref:`chip_lock_sample_remote_control_commissioning` that allows you to set up testing environment and remotely control the sample over a CHIP-enabled Thread network.
+* :ref:`chip_lock_sample_remote_control_commissioning`, which allows you to set up testing environment and remotely control the sample over a CHIP-enabled Thread network.
 * :ref:`chip_lock_sample_test_mode` that allows you to test the sample functionalities in a Thread network with default parameters, without commissioning.
   |button3_note|